ffAudio/PluginGuiMagic/README.md

 [examples/FoleysSynth](examples/FoleysSynth)

-An example additive synthisizer to show the MidiKeyboardComponent and how to create a nice GUI with PluginGuiMagic.
+An example additive synthesizer to show the MidiKeyboardComponent and how to create a nice GUI with PluginGuiMagic.

 ![FoleysSynth Screenshot](https://raw.githubusercontent.com/ffAudio/PluginGuiMagic/master/screenshots/FoleysSynth-screenshot.png)